Michael Coutts-Trotter

-Michael Coutts-Trotter is an Australian public servant who is the current Secretary of the NSW Department of Premier and Cabinet for Premier Dominic Perrottet.
+Michael Coutts-Trotter is an Australian public servant who is the current Secretary of the New South Wales Treasury.

-He was previously Secretary of the New South Wales Department of Communities and Justice.
-He was previously the director-general of the Departments of Education and Customer Service.
+He was previously the Secretaries of the New South Wales Department of Premier and Cabinet, Department of Communities and Justice, the director-generals of the Department of Education and Department of Finance and Services.
 Coutts-Trotter served almost three years of a nine-year prison sentence after being convicted for the importation and distribution of heroin into Australia in 1986.

 Early life

-Coutts-Trotter was born in England and arrived in Australia with his parents in 1976.
+Coutts-Trotter was born in Poole Maternity Hospital England in 1965 and arrived in Australia in 1976 with his parents who were married in 1975.
 His father Paul was the son of Sir Murray Coutts-Trotter, former chief Justice of Madras, while his mother Helen was from Cootamundra.
 Coutts-Trotter matriculated from Saint Ignatius' College, Riverview.
 In 1986, he received a nine-year prison sentence as a drug dealer selling heroin to addicts.
 He served two years and nine months in jail before parole in 1988.
 He graduated from the University of Technology Sydney with a degree in communications in 1995.

 Public service career

 In April 2007, Coutts-Trotter was appointed Director-General of the NSW Department of Education.
 This appointment was criticised by opposition members of parliament, the NSW Teachers Federation and the Public Principals Forum for his lack of experience in teaching and education and his criminal conviction as a heroin trafficker.

 The Teachers Federation also questioned his criminal past and time spent in prison for heroin dealing; with the Federation's president, Maree O'Halloran, saying that a teacher with his criminal conviction for a serious drug offence would be unable to continue teaching and working with children.

 Appointing him as Director-General of the Department of Finance and Services in April 2011, Premier Barry O'Farrell said that Coutts-Trotter's skills would allow this new department to deliver on its results.
 It was reported in July 2013, upon his appointment to lead the Department of Family and Community Services, that Coutts-Trotter's new role was a demotion.
 Following the report O'Farrell held a media conference to reject the suggestion.

 In 2013, Coutts-Trotter was made a national fellow of the Institute of Public Administration Australia.

 In April 2019, Coutts-Trotter was announced as the new head of the (NSW) Department of Communities & Justice after Andrew Cappie-Wood left that position.

 In October 2021, the newly appointed NSW Premier Dominic Perrottet announced that Coutts-Trotter was promoted to the role of Secretary of the NSW Department of Premier and Cabinet.
+In April 2023, he was appointed by the new Labor government as the acting secretary of the New South Wales Treasury.